GoogleCloudPlatform/invoice-insights/README.md

 ## Processing the invoice

 Only the AWS invoice is supported at this time.
-Cloud Insights can process the following services from the invoice:
+Invoice Insights can process the following services from the invoice:

 - **AWS Regions** and **VM types**.
 - **Premium OS**: Windows, Red Hat and Suse